saylordotorg/course_k12ela007/Unit07.md

+---
+layout: default
+title: "K12ELA007: English Language Arts 7"
+course_description: "This course will teach you how to analyze themes and structure in fiction and nonfiction texts, develop vocabulary, and continually improve your writing."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Persuasive Writing** <span id="7"></span>
 *In this unit, you will become familiar with the powers of persuasion in print and advertising by analyzing images and wording used to sway the